OGSarah/Recipes/README.md

 - SwiftData

 ## Features
-- Create recipes with title, summary, servings, prep time, ingredients, and an icon
+- Create recipes with title, summary, servings, prep time, ingredients, and an icon.
-- Validate required fields before saving
+- Validate required fields before saving.
-- Browse recipes in a list with detail view
+- Browse recipes in a list with detail view.
-- Search across titles, summaries, and ingredients
+- Search across titles, summaries, and ingredients.
-- Sort by title, prep time, or servings (preference saved)
+- Sort by title, prep time, or servings (preference saved).
-- Delete recipes from the list
+- Delete recipes from the list.
-- Empty states for no recipes or no matches
+- Empty states for no recipes or no matches.
-- SwiftData persistence
+- SwiftData persistence.

 ## License
 Proprietary Software